John Mulaney: Religious and political views

 In 2016, Mulaney appeared at an event honoring the Armed forces at Joint Base Andrews, "A Celebration of Service", organized by the USO.
 He performed stand-up comedy alongside comedians Jon Stewart, Hasan Minhaj, Mike Birbiglia, Kristen Schaal, and David Letterman.
 Also in attendance were then president Barack Obama, First Lady Michelle Obama, Vice President Joe Biden, and Second Lady Jill Biden.

 While hosting Saturday Night Live on February 29, 2020, Mulaney noted that Julius Caesar was stabbed by the Senate for being a maniac, and joked, "That would be an interesting thing if we brought that back now!", in reference to Donald Trump.
 This joke led to him being investigated by the United States Secret Service.
-A Secret Service agent contacted NBC on March 2 to try and get in touch with Mulaney's lawyers, but ultimately did not contact him and recommended no action, closing the file on March 5.
+A Secret Service agent contacted NBC on March 2 to try to get in touch with Mulaney's lawyers but ultimately did not contact him and recommended no action, closing the file on March 5, 2020.

 In a 2019 Esquire magazine interview, Mulaney said he had donated to Bernie Sanders's 2016 presidential campaign.
 On June 2, 2020, he was seen at a Black Lives Matter protest in Washington D.C.

 In June 2021, Mulaney appeared alongside Alexandria Ocasio-Cortez as openers for a concert featuring the Strokes, which served as a fundraiser for New York City mayoral candidate Maya Wiley.
 During the 2023 Writers Guild of America strike, Mulaney was set to host a panel with Jon Stewart, to promote his comedy special Baby J. Mulaney cancelled the event in solidarity with the writers (both he and Stewart are guild members) and amid strike rules that prohibited members from making "For Your Consideration" appearances until an agreement was reached.